Validation overview

 Your access to the operations in DOM depends on your assigned user permissions.
 If you have read-only access, you can see a list of domains and monitor their status, but you don’t see the action buttons.
 If you have write permissions, you can submit a domain for validation.
 If you have delete permissions, you can invalidate and delete domains.

-Validation in Property Manager
+Domain ownership validation in Property Manager

 While this check won't be enforced for all customers at launch, domain validation will eventually become mandatory, and failure to complete it will result in blocked activations.